Tips & Trends

 There can be many reasons for this – everything from the creator losing interest or motivation, realizing their idea doesn’t have legs, or underestimating the amount of work it takes to not only produce a show but do so consistently.

-However, fret not.
-We are here to discuss five practical tips (plus one bonus one!) that will allow you to continue creating your show and avoid podfade.
+Let’s dive into five practical tips (plus one bonus one!) that will allow you to continue creating your show and avoid podfade.

-1. Proper Scheduling
+1. Proper scheduling

 It’s important to manage your expectations and be clear about the amount of time it will take to consistently create quality and engaging episodes.
 Developing a realistic publishing schedule is step one.
 You have to be honest with yourself about how often you can release a show.

-2. Sufficient Content
+2. Sufficient content

 One important thing to remember when developing content ideas is to ensure that your podcast topic is not too broad.
 If the theme is too broad, it not only makes focused ideas harder, but it can mean that your followers might not get as much value out of it.
 At the same time, don’t be too narrow with your subject matter because you want to have some creative flexibility.